PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 4.3

-The evidence must set out all the matters on which the OFT relies in support of the application, including all material facts of which the court should be made aware.
+In an application under the Act, the evidence must set out all the matters on which the CMA relies in support of the application, including all material facts of which the court should be made aware.
 In particular it must state –

-(1) the subject matter (i.e. the nature of the suspected infringement of the Chapter I or II prohibitions in the Act, or of Articles 81 or 82 of the Treaty establishing the European Community) and purpose of the investigation to which the application relates;
+(1) the subject matter (i.e. the nature of the suspected infringement of the Chapter I or II prohibitions in the Act and purpose of the investigation to which the application relates;

 (2) the identity of the undertaking or undertakings suspected to have committed the infringement;